Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 ● Instant notifications and invoice delivery post-booking or payment.

-● Admin-side monitoring tools for logs, availability, and approvals.
+● Administrator-side monitoring tools for logs, availability, and approvals.

 #### Benefits & Limitation